 The Joint Collaborative Team on Video Coding (JCT-VC) of ITU-T WP3/16 and ISO/IEC JTC 1/SC 29/WG 11 held its fortieth meeting during 24 June – 1 July 2020 as an online-only meeting.
 It had previously been planned to be held in Geneva, Switzerland, at the ITU premises.
 The conversion of the meeting to be conducted only online was necessitated due to issues associated with the COVID-19 pandemic.
 The JCT-VC meeting was held under the chairmanship of Dr Gary Sullivan (Microsoft/USA) and Dr Jens-Rainer Ohm (RWTH Aachen/Germany).
 For rapid access to particular topics in this report, a subject categorization is found (with hyperlinks) in section 1.14 of this document.

 The JCT-VC meeting began at approximately 1900 hours UTC on Wednesday 24 June 2020 with a two-hour meeting session.
-Additional meeting sessions were held at 1300 hours UTC on Sunday 28 June 2020, and 2120 hours UTC on Wednesday 01 July 2020.
-The meeting was closed at approximately 2335 hours on Wednesday 01 July 2020.
-Approximately XX people attended the JCT-VC meeting, and 5 input documents and 5 AHG reports were discussed.
-The meeting took place in a collocated fashion with a meeting of SG16 – one of the two parent bodies of the JCT-VC.
+Additional meeting sessions were held at 1300 hours UTC on Sunday 28 June 2020, 1300 hours UTC on Tuesday 30 June, and 2120 hours UTC on Wednesday 1 July 2020.
+The meeting was closed at approximately 2335 hours on Wednesday 1 July 2020.
+Approximately 54 people attended the JCT-VC meeting, and 5 input documents and 5 AHG reports were discussed.
+The meeting took place in a coordinated fashion with a meeting of SG16 – one of the two parent bodies of the JCT-VC, under whose auspices this JCT-VC meeting was held.
 The subject matter of the JCT-VC meeting activities consisted of work on the video coding standardization project known as High Efficiency Video Coding (HEVC) and its extensions, and the development of associated conformance test sets, reference software, verification testing, and non-normative guidance information.
 Further work was performed on the specification of coding-independent code points related to video data.
-Maintenance and minor enhancement work on the Advanced Video Coding (AVC) standard, if necessary, were also conducted.
+Maintenance and minor enhancement work on the Advanced Video Coding (AVC) standard were also conducted.

 One primary goal of the meeting was to review the work that was performed in the interim period since the 39th JCT-VC meeting in producing the outputs of that meeting: